- John W. Noble

 The use of Alternative Dispute Resolution (ADR) techniques has continued to expand as clients look for ways to save time and money when resolving their disputes.
 Recognizing that value, Morris James continues to be a pioneer in the use of ADR:

-- The Chairs of our Alternative Dispute Resolution Practice, Joseph R. Slights, III and Charles H. Toliver, IV are former Judges of the Superior Court of Delaware.
+- The Chairs of our Alternative Dispute Resolution Practice, John W. Noble and Charles H. Toliver, IV, are former Judges.

 - One of our attorneys was a principal drafter of the Delaware Voluntary Mediation Act.